PynPoint/PynPoint/README.rst

 Copyright 2014-2020 Tomas Stolker, Markus Bonse, Sascha Quanz, Adam Amara, and contributors.

-PynPoint is distributed under the GNU General Public License v3.
+PynPoint is distributed under the MIT License.
 See the LICENSE file for the terms and conditions.

 Acknowledgements
 ----------------